owen-gervais/ME35-Robotics/README.md

 ## ```Oxidizer```

 This project utilized photoresitors to detect intensity of light and send to the EV3 for processing and correction.
 This whole process was **PID** tuned.

+## ```Projectile-Motion-Midterm```
+This project tasked us to make a ball launcher that used two different methods to accurately target a cup.